-to distress and possible drowning Spare clothes, warm drinks and foil blankets should be available on location to warm people up should immersion in the water occur Very young people will not be allowed to use the water if it is frozen, see the duty manager on the day for clarification on this decision Equipment failing leading to crush or impact injuries All Staff to visually inspect equipment and apparatus before use All kit suspected to be faulty should be reported to line managers and if possible isolated General lack of awareness of environment leading to inappropriate behaviour and subsequent injuries including slip trips and falls Guests A "gate brief" to be given prior to entry to the adventure quarry making people aware that: Surfaces are uneven, Walk not run There is a real risk of getting muddy and or wet, make sure people have access to spare clothes Falls are possible, participants are encouraged to work together, listen to instructions and only to access parts of the quarry they have been asked to Surfaces will be slippery when wet, tread carefully and support each other Falling down the goat track leading to impact injuries All All users of the quarry will be on a lead activity / walk by a be member of staff All users of the goat track will receiving a briefing which will include: Take their time Use the wall for balance Be aware there is a big step down in the middle - do not jump Instructors can choose to spot users on the middle step down if the groups requires it.
-This must risk assessed on a case by case basis but suggested for groups of younger people and people who may be less mobile Spiders web p Touching of sensitive parts of the body during the lifting leading to allegations of abuse Guests Staff Participants are encouraged to face up when being passed through the web Staff to remain vigilant during the lifting Hyper extension and injures from being dropped / lowered onto the web Guests The spiders web is made from stretchy bungee and will stretch Group coached / demonstrated on how to lift people Team work encouraged
+Risk Who it effects How is this controlled?
+General Risks Equipment failing leading to crush or impact injuries All Staff to visually inspect equipment and apparatus before use All kit suspected to be faulty should be reported to line managers and if possible isolated General lack of awareness of environment leading to inappropriate behaviour and subsequent injuries including slip trips and falls Guests A "gate brief" to be given prior to entry to the adventure quarry making people aware that: Surfaces are uneven, Walk not run There is a real risk of getting muddy and or wet, make sure people have access to spare clothes Falls are possible, participants are encouraged to work together, listen to instructions and only to access parts of the quarry they have been asked to Surfaces will be slippery when wet, tread carefully and support each other Poor management of groups leading to injuries Participants Ratios set at 1:12 Ratios can be extended 2:16 with one member of staff being assessed working alongside another member of staff who is trained.
+Conditions for this are: Both staff operate either together or in line of sight of each other Supporting member of staff is comfortable with role and position asked of them Staff to receive internal training before operation Staff with significant prior experience can be granted permission to operate in the quarry following an induction.
+A record of their experience should be kept on file